 Image file extensions that work well for your site are .jpg, .png, or .gif files.

 If you have a different file extension, you can always use a free online conversion tool to easily convert it into one of our recommended files (Convertio is a free and easy online tool for that).

 Reducing Images File Sizes

-Sometimes your image file sizes can be too big, which may cause your website to load a bit slower.
+Sometimes your image file sizes can be too big, which may cause your site to load a bit slower.

 For this, we recommend you to use TinyPNG to reduce your file sizes.